GuangyongChen/guangyongchen.github.io/_pages/about.md

 Latest News
 ======

-> [04/2021] One paper about adopting Transformer for Single-Step Retrosynthesis Predictions has been accepted to <font color=red> Chemical Engineering Journal (JCR 1)</font>.
+> [04/2021] One paper about adopting Transformer for single-step retrosynthesis predictions has been accepted to <font color=red> Chemical Engineering Journal (JCR 1)</font>.
 >
 > [02/2021] One paper about adopting GCN to discover new drugs has been accepted to <font color=red> Journal of Cheminformatics (JCR 1)</font>.